tpmn/gat/ScriptGuide_EN/README.md

 **NOBID**

-- bids were not succesful so there is no ad to impress.
+- Bids were not succesful so there is no ad to impress.

 **INVALID**